-As I was sitting there a worker came in and encouraged the kids to sit on the ground because the puppets get close to them and sometimes even sit on a lap or two during their routines.
-A bunch of kids and even a few adults jumped at this chance and throughout the show the puppets did interact with the audience.
+As I was sitting there, a worker came in and encouraged the kids to sit on the ground because the puppets get close to them and sometimes even sit on a lap or two during their routines.
+A bunch of kids and even a few adults jumped at this chance, and throughout the show, the puppets did interact with the audience.

-The lights went down and I was ushered away to a farm where over the next 45 minutes everything from vegetables to chickens sang to me and paraded around the stage.
+The lights went down, and I was ushered away to a farm where over the next 45 minutes, everything from vegetables to chickens sang to me and paraded around the stage.

-I found myself laughing and smiling as the cheesy jokes and songs flowed through the production, and when the lights went up I had become a fan of the marionette theater.
+I found myself laughing and smiling as the cheesy jokes and songs flowed through the production, and when the lights went up, I had become a fan of the marionette theater.

-Apparently it is a tradition that when the show ends they even provide ice cream for all the guests, so we got to head into the party room and pick out a small ice cream to eat, nothing wrong with that tradition.
+Apparently, it is a tradition that when the show ends, they even provide ice cream for all the guests.
+So we got to head into the party room and pick out a small ice cream to eat, nothing wrong with that tradition.

-They gave us a demonstration of how you move them around and honesty it seemed even harder than I imagined.
+They gave us a demonstration of how you move them around and it seemed even harder than I imagined.

 The guy giving us the demonstration said it takes about three months to learn before you can even walk the puppets well.